RebeccaHartley/castle-farm/content/farming.md

 ![](http://rebeccahartley.github.io/castle-farm/images/media/image5.jpeg)

-Also to be found on the farm is Floss the Border Collie sheepdog, Delilah the Pygmy goat, a multitude of cats (of varying degrees of tameness) and a wild bounty of wild birds.
+Also to be found on the farm is Floss the Border Collie sheepdog, Delilah the Pygmy goat, a multitude of cats (of varying degrees of tameness) and a bounty of wild birds.